nchristiny/nchristiny.github.io/projects/index.md

 Film recommendation engine API built from scratch.
 Rails-API MongoDB backend and React frontend with Webpack.
 Testing Rspec, Guard and Mocha, Chai. <a href="https://github.com/nchristiny/watch-this">Source code (back end)</a>. <a href="https://github.com/nchristiny/ui-watch-this">Source code (front end)</a>.

 ### <em>Chord Explorer</em>
+Ruby on Rails single page app.
 Final group project for Dev Bootcamp, completed during 8 days in November 2015.
-Ruby on Rails single page app. <a href="https://github.com/nchristiny/chord-explorer">Source code</a>.
+Shows the user songs they are able to learn given a combination of known chords.
+Also suggests new chords to learn next. <a href="https://github.com/nchristiny/chord-explorer">Source code</a>.

 ### <em>Catstream</em>
 Lightweight Sinatra app, fun with `instagram-ruby-gem` and Instagram API.
 This was deployed and hosted on Heroku until June 1 2016 Instagram API rule changes for media viewer type 3rd-party apps. <a href="https://github.com/nchristiny/catstream">Source code</a>.